apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/backup-and-restore/data-file-backup-and-restore.md

 ## Configure global backup storage source by KubeBlocks

 You can configure a global backup storage source to make this source the default backup policy of all new clusters.
-Currently, the glocal backup storage source cannot be synchronized as the backup policy of created clusters.
+But currently, the global backup storage source cannot be synchronized as the backup policy of created clusters.

 If there is no PVC, the system creates one automatically based on the configuration.